 On the other hand, some non-student pool members also believe that students should provide input for all areas, not only for teaching and learning or student welfare.
-However, in the current situation, non-student pool members do not necessarily see the presence of a student as an asset in discussing non-student specific issues or interviewing other university representatives.
-10 Students were also less convinced by their own contribution for addressing non-student specific issues or interviewing other representatives during the visit: only 65% of them believe that students did contribute to these matters, and some of them were surprised to be encouraged to contribute to these issues.
+However, in the current situation, non-student pool members do not necessarily see the presence of a student as an asset in discussing non-student specific issues or interviewing other university representatives.10 Students were also less convinced by their own contribution for addressing non-student specific issues or interviewing other believe that students did contribute to these matters, and some of them were surprised to be encouraged to contribute to these issues.
 Further encouragement and support may then be needed for fostering their participation in areas such as governance, funding or research.